1993 All-Ireland Senior Hurling Championship final

 The 1993 All-Ireland Senior Hurling Championship Final was the 106th All-Ireland Final and the culmination of the 1993 All-Ireland Senior Hurling Championship, an inter-county hurling tournament for the top teams in Ireland.
 The match was held at Croke Park, Dublin, on 5 September 1993, between Kilkenny and Galway.
-Galway lost to Kilkenny on a score line of 2-17 to 1-15.
+Galway lost to Kilkenny on a score line of 2–17 to 1–15.

+P. J. Delaney scored a goal for Kilkenny with a one handed shot low to the net at the hill 16 end.